Arizona Desert Palm Trees

 Can a Mexican Fan Palm survive a freeze?

-You'll note them growing in all Arizona desert cities within the USDA Climate zones 9-11.
+They grow in all Arizona desert cities, within the USDA Climate zones 9-11.

 When the temperature dives to the low 20sF/-6.7sC they may show Some Freeze Damage.
-They're pretty hardy survivors, even known to survive when it gets into the teens/F or -9sC.
+Yet they've been known to survive the teens/F or -9sC.

 But these temps should be short-lived, without precipitation.